What are all the Cable Machine Attachments? 25 Different Attachments Explained!

 TRICEP ATTACHMENTS

-There are two main tricep cable attachments, each with a unique function.
+There are three main tricep cable attachments, each with a unique function.
 Although these attachments are especially great for your tris, you can also use them in other ways (like biceps curls, rows, and face pulls).

 Tricep Pressdown Bar